-12.10.1.
-Breakaway roping is a timed event in which a contestant starts from behind an automatic barrier and ropes a calf; time stops when the contestant has caught the calf with a legal loop and the rope, which is tied to the horn with string, has broken away from the horn.
+- 12.10.1.
+Breakaway roping is a timed event in which a contestant starts from behind an automatic barrier and ropes a calf; time stops when the contestant has caught the calf with a legal loop and the rope, which is tied to the horn with string, has broken away from the horn. - 12.10.2.

-12.10.2.
 An automatic barrier must be used at all rodeos for breakaway roping.
 At indoor rodeos, the length of score will be the length of the box minus three (3') feet.
 The minimum length of score at outdoor rodeos will be the length of the roping box minus two (2') feet.
 All score lengths are subject to WPRA Roping Director approval.

-12.10.3.
-Ten (10) second penalty for breaking the barrier.

-12.10.4.
-There will be a thirty (30) second time limit.
+- 12.10.3.
+Ten (10) second penalty for breaking the barrier. - 12.10.4.
+There will be a thirty (30) second time limit. - 12.10.5.

-12.10.5.
 Breakaway roping calves must be numbered and drawn for using standard procedures.
-See Chapter 13.

-12.10.6.
-Contestants will only receive a time if they make a clean bell collar catch of the calf.

-12.10.6.1.
-The calf's whole head must pass through

-the loop, or the contestant will be disqualified.

-12.10.6.2.
-The loop must be drawn up around the neck with no extremities in the loop and in front of the tail head when string breaks.
+See Chapter 13. - 12.10.6.
+Contestants will only receive a time if they make a clean bell collar catch of the calf. - 12.10.6.1.
+The calf's whole head must pass through the loop, or the contestant will be disqualified. - 12.10.6.2.
+The loop must pass over the head with no extremities in the loop and in front of the tail head, when string breaks. - 12.10.6.3.

-12.10.6.3.
 If any extremities are in the loop when string breaks, ex.
 Figure 8 a tail or leg, rope dropped below tail head, etc., the run will be considered a no time.
-If the string breaks with the extremity in the loop and then goes back around the neck of the calf, the run will still be a "no time."
+If the string breaks with the extremity in the loop and then goes back around the neck of the calf, the run will still be a "no time." - 12.10.6.4.

-12.10.6.4.
 If an extremity gets in the loop after the flagger has dropped flag, the run will be legal.
 Ex.
-If the slack pops high and the loop feeds back out and a calf steps into the loop.

-12.10.6.5.
-If an official is available (at PRCA events, 3 or more judges), a spotter will be positioned on the opposite side from the judge, to watch for extremities in the loop, when the string breaks.
+If the slack pops high and the loop feeds back out and a calf steps into the loop. - 12.10.6.5.
+If an official is available (at PRCA events, 3 or more judges), a spotter will be positioned on the opposite side from the judge, to watch for extremities in the loop, when the string breaks. - 12.10.7.

-12.10.7.
 Only One (1) loop will be permitted.
-Roping the calf without releasing the loop from the hand is not permitted.
+Roping the calf without releasing the loop from the hand is not permitted. - 12.10.8.

-12.10.8.
 Contestant will receive no time should she break rope from the saddle horn by hand or by touching rope or string after catch is completed.
-However, if the rope should dally around the horn, the contestant may ride forward, undally the rope, and then stop her horse to make the rope breakaway.
+However, if the rope should dally around the horn, the contestant may ride forward, undally the rope, and then stop her horse to make the rope breakaway. - 12.10.9.
+Breakaway ropes are to be tied at the end of rope with Fully intact #18 brightly colored twisted/braided Mason line string secured with minimum of 3 knots to saddle.

-12.10.9.
-Ropes are tied at the very end of the rope, to saddle horn with nylon string.
-Bright cloth with dimensions of six inches by six inches (6"x6") must be attached to end of rope.
+Subject to random checks by judges.
+If contestant fails to use proper equipment, she will be disqualified.
+Bright cloth with minimum dimensions of six inches by six inches (6"x6") must be attached to end of rope.